BIONF/HaMStR/README.md

 ```
 *Enter root password if required (some dependencies need root privileges to be installed)*

-After the setup run successfully, you can restart the terminal to start using HaMStR.
+After the setup run successfully, you can start using HaMStR (in some cases you should restart the terminal).

 ### 1b.
 Install using Anaconda